 - The trail to the left (east) leads to the Ak Sai Glacier.
 (This was my preferred route.)

 Navigation is easy to figure out going to the park and inside of it.
 However, the climb into the Ak Sai Glacier basin is not for the inexperienced hiker.
 There is no technical climbing required although you should be prepared for a long steep grueling hike.
 Additionally, the high elevation can create fast changing Ala Archa weather patterns.
 So come prepared.

 However, you will be well rewarded once you get there!!
 In the basin you will find majestic views of the glacier and also the surrounding mountain peaks.
+This includes the 4860 meter high Mt.
+Korona and the 4740 meter high Mt.
+Free Korea.
 Besides the views you will find a mountaineers base camp and also a building which is a relic of the Soviet era.

 Additional Photos of the Ak Sai Glacier Basin

 Here are some additional photos I took while I was hanging out in the Ak Sai Glacier Basin.